natesobeck/coffees-possees-frontend/README.md

 - Github

 ### Future Plans for Coffees & Posses ☕️
-- Implement google maps api so that users will be able to search up the exact location of the coffeeshop where the club meeting will be held.
+- Implement google maps api for users to be able to search up the exact location of the coffeeshop where the club meeting will be held.
 - Add a calendar within the application for users to be able to select a date and time for the club.
 - Track how many users are in a club.
 - Add club categories for the user to select.